Compactifications of moduli spaces of K3 surfaces with a nonsymplectic involution: Introduction

 In $50$ of the $75$ cases, the fixed locus $R$ of the involution contains a smooth curve $C_g$ of genus $g\ge2$.
 The divisor $C_g$ is semiample and defines a contraction $X\to \oX$ to a K3 surface with $ADE$ singularities and an ample Cartier divisor $\oC_g$.

-It follows that for $0<\epsilon\ll1$ the pair $(\oX, \epsilon\oC_g)$ is a KSBA-stable pair, see \cite{kollar2021families-of-varieties} for their general theory.
+It follows that for $0<\epsilon\ll1$ the pair $(\oX, \epsilon\oC_g)$ is a KSBA stable pair, see \cite{kollar2023families-of-varieties} for their general theory.
 Stable pairs have complete, projective moduli spaces.
-One thus obtains a functorial, geometrically meaningful, KSBA compactification $\oF_S\uslc$.
+One thus obtains a geometrically meaningful KSBA compactification $\oF_S$.

-\begin{problem} Describe the compactification $\oF_S\uslc$ explicitly. \end{problem}
+\begin{problem} Describe the compactification $\oF_S$ explicitly. \end{problem}

-In previous collaborations, the authors solved this problem in two cases: for the degree~2 K3 surfaces \cite{alexeev2019stable-pair} and for the unigonal degree~2 K3 surfaces \cite{alexeev2020compactifications-moduli}, which is a Heegner divisor in the previous case.
+In previous collaborations, we solved this problem in two cases: for the degree~2 K3 surfaces \cite{alexeev2019stable-pair} and for the elliptic degree~2 K3 surfaces \cite{alexeev2020compactifications-moduli}, which is a Heegner divisor in the previous case.
 In this paper, we solve it for all the remaining cases:

-\begin{theorem} The normalization of $\oF_S\uslc$ is a semitoroidal compactification of $\bD_S/\Gamma$ for an explicit semifan $\fF\dram$.
+\begin{theorem} The normalization of $\oF_S$ is a semitoroidal compactification of $\bD_S/\Gamma$ for an explicit semifan $\fF\dram$.
 In $48$ of the $50$ cases it is dominated by a toroidal compactification for a Coxeter reflection fan. \end{theorem}

 The precise statement is given in Theorem~\ref{thm:compact-moduli}.
 We reduce Problem~\ref{prob:describe-compactification} to the following problem which we solve \emph{for all $75$ cases:}